TritonDataCenter/java-manta/README.md

 * `manta.url` ( **MANTA_URL** )
 The URL of the manta service endpoint to test against
 * `manta.user` ( **MANTA_USER** )
-The account name used to access the manta service
+The account name used to access the manta service.
+If accessing via a [subuser](https://docs.joyent.com/public-cloud/rbac/users), you will specify the username as "<account>/<subuser>".
 * `manta.key_id`: ( **MANTA_KEY_ID**)
 The fingerprint for the public key used to access the manta service.
 * `manta.key_path` ( **MANTA_KEY_PATH** )